 These are instructions for exactly how to use your spent wines and turn them into something equally delicious.
 (Note: While these recipes use tools and specific measurements for the optimal results and for accuracy and consistency, it’s still possible to create vinegar from your spent wine without this degree of precision, as long as you add any source of AAB to it and cover your vessel of choice with cheesecloth so your ferment can receive the oxygen it needs.)

 Jori Jayne Emde’s Instructions for Making Red Wine Vinegar

 - Place a quart-size jar on a scale and tare to zero.

 - Pour red wine (up to one bottle) into the jar and note the weight.

 - Divide weight by four and add that quantity of any unpasteurized vinegar to the jar.
 (For example, if you have 550 grams of red wine, add 137.5 grams of raw vinegar.)

 - Cover the jar with cheesecloth and keep at room temperature out of direct sunlight.
 Stir the mixture once a week.
 You want the liquid on the bottom to make its way to the top of the jar to be exposed to free oxygen.

 - Allow the mix to ferment until it smells sharp and vinegar-like.
 Once it does, check the pH with a digital pH meter.
 The pH should be between 2.5 and 5.
-(The higher the pH, the higher the acid.)
+(The lower the pH, the stronger the acid.)
 Once you’ve achieved the desired acidity, fine-strain the mixture into an airtight container and store it at room temperature out of direct sunlight.